Homeowners Insurance

 How can you lower the cost of your homeowners insurance?

-There are four main ways to lower your insurance costs: shop around for quotes, qualify for discounts, raise your deductible or update your home.
+There are four main ways to lower your insurance costs: shop around for quotes, qualify for discounts, raise your deductible and update your home.

-However, you should only raise your deductible to an amount you can easily afford to pay after an emergency.
-If you couldn't afford an unexpected $5,000 expense, you should keep your deductible below that amount.
+You should only raise your deductible to an amount you can easily afford to pay after an emergency.
+If you can't afford an unexpected $5,000 expense, you should keep your deductible below that amount.

-Some home renovations can lower your insurance rates, or get you a discount.
+Certain home renovations can lower your insurance rates or get you a discount.

-For example, replacing an old roof or outdated electrical system can help make your home safer and lessen the likelihood that you'll file a claim for a leak or electrical fire in the future.
-So these renovations would likely save you money on home insurance.
+For example, replacing an old roof or outdated electrical system can help make your home safer and make it less likely that you'll file a claim for a leak or electrical fire in the future.

 What does homeowners insurance cover?

-Basic homeowners insurance protects the structure of your home, property and belongings.
+Basic homeowners insurance protects your home itself, the property it's on, any unattached buildings such as sheds and garages, as well as your personal belongings.
 It also provides liability protection and pays for temporary housing if something happens to your home.

 Dwelling coverage pays to fix or rebuild your home if it's damaged by a covered event, like a fire.
-This typically includes your:
+This usually includes your:

 • Roofing